MingzheHu-Duke/deid2021/README.md

 ## Code change
 modified code for de-identify date information is stored at `./python/deid-chenbin-huang.py`
+Result has many "false positives", because under the current scenario, cannot easily distinguish fractions like "1/3" and data Jan 3rd without some advanced NLP techniques and the date is not stored in the format of "01/03".

 ## Run & test
 Change to the python directory and